kangpaper/mplaza/_kb/2016-04-23-how-to-create-a-new-category-in-magento-2.md

 ### Step 1: Generate a Category
 * On the Admin Panel, `Product > Inventory > Categories`
-* In the category tree, assign to the relevant category that is right above the new category.
+* In the category chart, assign to the relevant category that is right above the new category.

   If there is any data which is fit with the new category, you can assign to the **Default Category**.